System Architecture

 • Timeout: 30 seconds

-• Purpose: Determine client/project for incoming documents using email domain matching
+• Purpose: Determine client for incoming documents using tiered content-based classification

 • Flow: